skip to Main Content

 • PM 745 Church Planting and Renewal

-• PM 786 The African-American Church
+• PM 786 The African American Church

-• PM 610 Introduction to Chaplaincy
+• PM 610 Intro to Chaplaincy (required)

-• ET 711 Christian Ethics
+• ET 711 Christian Ethics (required)

 • CE 551 Spiritual Formation